dscheerens/ngx-extended-async-pipe/README.md

 (data$ | async) ?? undefined
 ```

-In fact, this happens so frequently that it might make sense for your project to have version of the async pipe that uses `undefined` as default value rather than `null`.
+In fact, this happens so frequently that it might make sense for your project to have a version of the async pipe that uses `undefined` as default value rather than `null`.
 With `ngx-extended-async-pipe` this is as simple as importing the module in the following way:

 ```typescript